Stacked glass payment cards with a bolivar symbol, waterfall, and Venezuelan flag

 Venezuelan passport (Pasaporte de la Republica Bolivariana de Venezuela), also issued by SAIME, suffers even worse backlogs.
 Passport issuance has been a major crisis: blank booklets are frequently unavailable, processing times can exceed 2 years, and the passport itself costs a large share of average monthly income.

-This ID scarcity is a major reason why cards like KAST and RedotPay are critical for Venezuelan users: they remain realistic routes to a working card when higher-friction issuers reject incomplete documentation.
+This ID scarcity is a major reason why KAST is critical for Venezuelan users: it remains a realistic route to a working card when higher-friction issuers reject incomplete documentation.

 Proof of address via utility bills from Corpoelec (electricity, state-owned), Hidroven/Hidrocapital (water), or telecom bills from Movistar, Digitel, or Movilnet.
 Bank statements from Banesco, Banco de Venezuela, Banco Mercantil, or Banco Provincial technically work but are VES-denominated and may confuse international issuers.

-For the massive diaspora (7+ million), using host-country documents is strongly recommended: Colombian cedula de extranjeria, Peruvian carnet de extranjeria, Chilean RUT, Spanish NIE/TIE, US state ID/driver's license.
+For the 7.9 million diaspora (UNHCR, December 2025), using host-country documents is strongly recommended: Colombian cedula de extranjeria, Peruvian carnet de extranjeria, Chilean RUT, Spanish NIE/TIE, US state ID/driver's license.
 These provide broader issuer access and avoid potential sanctions-related friction.
+Valentina in Bogota should apply with her Colombian cedula de extranjeria, not her Venezuelan passport.

 Spending Tips for Venezuela

-A stablecoin-funded crypto card fits perfectly into this dollar economy, providing Visa/Mastercard infrastructure backed by actual digital dollars.
-The card spending experience in Caracas is: load USDC/USDT, tap at POS terminal, transaction settles in USD.
-The VES conversion happens at the terminal's exchange rate (typically the BCV reference rate), but the economic reality is dollar-in, dollar-out.
+A stablecoin-funded crypto card fits into this dollar economy without friction.
+Load USDC/USDT, tap at POS terminal, transaction settles in USD.
+The VES conversion happens at the terminal's rate (typically the BCV reference), but the economic reality is dollar-in, dollar-out.

 Card Selection by Use Case

-• Premium perks: Crypto.com Icy (4% + lounge access at CCS)
+• Premium perks: Crypto.com Icy (4% + lounge access at CCS Simon Bolivar)

 • Borrow-to-spend: ether.fi (3%, preserves ETH positions)

-• Crypto-backed credit: Avici (no disposal, Visa credit)
+• Crypto-backed credit: Avici (no disposal, Visa credit line)

-All amounts in USD (the practical currency).
+All amounts in USD.
 Tax impact negligible in practice.

 Cost of Living by Area